Getting Personal With Faith: Apostle for Modern Times

 Elder Anderson Counseled Us

-Temples are a major part of life for faithful member of The Church of Jesus Christ of Latter-day Saints.
+He spoke about the number of temples that we have in operation in Arizona.
+There are the Snowflake, Gila River, Gilbert, Mesa, Tuscan, and Phoenix temples in operation in Arizona.
+Temples are a major part of life for faithful members of The Church of Jesus Christ of Latter-day Saints.
 We go there as an escape from the world and a representation of being in the Lord's presence.

 Phoenix Arizona Temple

+Elder Anderson told all of the young men to stand who are 15 years of age to 25 years of age.
 He then told the sisters who desired to serve missions to stand.
 He then encouraged the currently serving missionaries to join the standing group.

 Missionaries serve around the world instructing people of other faiths about the teaching of Jesus Christ as revealed through prophets and The Church of Jesus Christ.

 Elder Anderson spoke of many other things that did not impact me as much as those two things, but he testified powerfully of his knowledge of the divinity of Jesus Christ and his special calling as a living witness of that divinity by the way he spoke.

 I felt confirmed by his words.
 That truth is: Christ lives and is resurrected.
 He bore witness to us that he is truly called of God to witness of Christ's resurrection in all the world.
 There was no rebuke in his words.
 He did not announce a new temple or tell us some strange thing.